Monetary Jurisdiction: Maximum Limits for Claims Within Small Claims Court | Hall Paralegal Services

 Yes No Share to Facebook

-Question: What is the maximum claim amount I can sue for in Ontario Small Claims Court?
+Question: What is the maximum claim amount in Ontario Small Claims Court, and when does the limit increase to $50,000?

-Answer: In Ontario, the Small Claims Court monetary limit is $35,000 per plaintiff, increasing to $50,000 per plaintiff effective October 1, 2025 under Small Claims Court Jurisdiction and Appeal Limit, O. Reg.
-626/00 as amended by O. Reg.
-42/25.
-Hall Paralegal Services provides Ontario paralegal services to help you confirm the correct cap for your claim and determine whether you should proceed in Small Claims Court or adjust the amount claimed.
+Answer: In Ontario, Small Claims Court generally allows claims up to $35,000, with the cap increasing to $50,000 effective October 1, 2025 under Small Claims Court Jurisdiction and Appeal Limit, O. Reg.
+42/25 (amending O. Reg.
+626/00).
+Hall Paralegal Services provides Ontario paralegal services to help you confirm jurisdiction, structure your claim, and prepare the required Small Claims Court documents.

-Understanding the Maximum Claim Sums Allowable Within Small Claims Court
+Understanding the Maximum Claim Limits in Small Claims Court

 Jurisdiction